 PURPOSE:

 On occasion SRAs assist the inspection staff with inspection planning.
-Using importance measures and other risk tools, the SRA provides risk insights for selecting inspection samples that are of highrisk significance.
-The SRA is also a member of the Fire Protection Team Inspection (FPTI) and the )s.
+Using importance measures and other risk tools, the SRA provides risk insights for selecting inspection samples that are of high-risk significance.
+The SRA is also a member of the Fire Protection Team Inspection (FPTI) and the Comprehensive Engineering Team Inspections (CETI))s.

 NOTE: You may complete this activity while performing ROT-SRA-2 at a Regional Office.